maikowtesch/task-flow/README.md

 # Task Flow

 ```
-*IMPORTANT: This system is on early stages of development.
-For now, it's intended to be a proof of concept for **React** and **Spring Boot**, showing how these technologies work together.*
+IMPORTANT: This system is on early stages of development.
+For now, it's intended to be a proof of concept for React and Spring Boot, showing how these technologies work together.
 ```

 ## Introduction